saplingjs/sapling-website/docs/authentication.md

 ### Redirection

 In case you use this method as `<form>` action, you probably want to redirect the user somewhere else after a successful operation.
-You can do this with the `redirect` query string variable;
+You can do this with the `redirect` query string parameter;

 ```http
 POST /api/user/register?redirect=/app